phpvms/docs/docs/help.md

 Before asking for help, make sure to:

-- Rescan your scenery
+- Rescan your scenery (Required for FS9, FSX, P3D and X-Plane)
 - If crashing, delete the `data` folder, and restart
+- If using MSFS (2020 and/or 2024) be sure your `fsuipc-lvar-module` is up to date (Also known as FsUipc WASM Module)

 When asking for help:

-- Log files (these are in the `logs` folder - zipping and sending the whole folder is best)
+- Log files (zipping and sending the whole folder is best);
+  - For v1: these are in the `logs` folder of your vmsAcars install directory
+  - For v2: these are in the `Documents\vmsacars\logs` folder
-- Other relevent files, e.g, flight plans
+- Other relevant files, e.g, flight plans
 - System setup:
     - Sim you're using
     - Any flight sim hardware running/additional software (some of this has been seen to interfere)